MSC Divina Cruise Ship Review. Is it the Ship for You?

 Embarkation/Debarkation

 I hate to kick off this MSC Divina cruise ship review on a negative but the embarkation process was rough, to say the least.
 It can be summed up in one word – lines.
-We embarked from the Port of Miami which is typically quite efficient.
+We embarked from the Port of Miami, which is typically quite efficient.

 image of MSC Divina embarkation